Why Your Writing Needs Conflict

 Two minutes later, the phone dings.

-While this is rough, it illustrates how the simplest things can be made into a compelling conflict.
+While this is rough, it illustrates how the most mundane moments can be made more interesting by adding conflict.

 Life is a series of conflicts.
 We move from one longing to another constantly.
 The Buddhists call this the condition of Samsara.
 We always want something, and once that is resolved we immediately move to another desire.
 Use this tendency to propel your fiction forward.
 Picking out your character’s main conflict is simple, but what are the mini-conflicts that come up on the way to the main goal?
 These are the building blocks of your scenes.